TCE-Innovation/Subcontractor-Automation/docs/techSpecs/javascript.md

 ## Plumsail's JavaScript

-All Plumsail JavaScript features can be found here: [Plumsail Documentation], but listed are the highlights: what was useful or what can be used/referenced in the future.
+All Plumsail JavaScript features can be found here: [Plumsail Documentation], but listed are the highlights - what was useful or what can be used/referenced in the future.

 ## Internal Editor